galexynye/midi-sequencing/src/pages/article/2017-06-17-eq-essential-techniques/essential-eq.md

 <img  src="./media/essential-eq/API-560-Graphic-EQ-3.png" alt="API 560 Graphic EQ"/>

 Graphic EQs are simple and limited as well but can turn out some really nice results.
+You are not able to select any frequency with a graphic EQ, the choices are made by the manufacturer.
 On the API 560 pictured above there are 10 frequency "<strong>bands</strong>" to choose from.

-In practical mixing usage, graphic EQs are best used as a sweetener, possibly in conjunction with a parametric EQ.
+In practical mixing usage, graphic EQs are best used as a sweetener.

 <h3 >Parametric EQ</h3>

 <img  src="./media/essential-eq/Massenburg-EQ-Picture-4.png" alt="Massenburg EQ plugin picture"  />

 The vast majority of time you will use some version of parametric EQ when mixing.
 George Massenburg coined the term "parametric eq" in 1972 and later designed the awesome plugin pictured above.

 What makes a parametric EQ so special is the ability to select essentially any frequency or range of frequencies with surgical precision and boost or cut them.

-In today's world, Parametric EQ is the most common used EQ.
-But as mentioned above, consider reaching for simpler tools before
+Parametric EQs are great for finding trouble frequencies.
+As we'll demonstrate later.

 <!-- Human hearing ranges from 20 hz on the low end all the way up to 20,000 hz.
 If you check back to the API 560, there are 10 frequencies options to choose from, so if you wanted to cut only around 400 herz for example, you couldn't do it.
 Hallelujah, we have parametric EQ! -->